Norman Payson Sells 8,330 Shares of Progyny, Inc. (NASDAQ:PGNY) Stock

 - On Wednesday, October 27th, Norman Payson sold 8,330 shares of Progyny stock.
 The shares were sold at an average price of $60.69, for a total transaction of $505,547.70.

-PGNY has been the subject of several recent research reports.
-JPMorgan Chase & Co. lifted their target price on shares of Progyny from $65.00 to $79.00 and gave the company an “overweight” rating in a report on Friday, October 22nd.
-Jefferies Financial Group initiated coverage on shares of Progyny in a report on Wednesday, December 1st.
-They set a “buy” rating and a $60.00 target price for the company.
-Citigroup lowered shares of Progyny from a “buy” rating to a “neutral” rating and boosted their price target for the stock from $60.00 to $64.00 in a report on Monday, November 22nd.
-Berenberg Bank initiated coverage on shares of Progyny in a report on Thursday, September 30th.
-They issued a “buy” rating and a $81.00 price target for the company.
-Finally, Barclays boosted their price target on shares of Progyny from $72.00 to $80.00 and gave the stock an “overweight” rating in a report on Tuesday, September 28th.
-Three analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
-According to MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus target price of $68.25.
+Several analysts have recently issued reports on PGNY shares.
+JPMorgan Chase & Co. upped their target price on shares of Progyny from $65.00 to $79.00 and gave the company an “overweight” rating in a research report on Friday, October 22nd.
+Citigroup downgraded shares of Progyny from a “buy” rating to a “neutral” rating and upped their price target for the company from $60.00 to $64.00 in a report on Monday, November 22nd.
+Jefferies Financial Group assumed coverage on shares of Progyny in a report on Wednesday, December 1st.
+They set a “buy” rating and a $60.00 price target on the stock.
+Barclays upped their price target on shares of Progyny from $72.00 to $80.00 and gave the company an “overweight” rating in a report on Tuesday, September 28th.
+Finally, Berenberg Bank assumed coverage on shares of Progyny in a report on Thursday, September 30th.
+They set a “buy” rating and a $81.00 price target on the stock.
+One investment analyst has rated the stock with a sell rating, two have given a hold rating and six have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the company currently has a consensus rating of “Buy” and a consensus target price of $68.25.

-Hedge funds have recently made changes to their positions in the company.
-Amalgamated Bank acquired a new position in shares of Progyny during the 2nd quarter valued at about $2,009,000.
-Twin Tree Management LP acquired a new position in shares of Progyny during the 2nd quarter valued at about $1,353,000.
-MetLife Investment Management LLC boosted its position in shares of Progyny by 238.0% during the 2nd quarter.
-MetLife Investment Management LLC now owns 41,198 shares of the company’s stock valued at $2,431,000 after acquiring an additional 29,011 shares during the last quarter.
-Yale University purchased a new stake in Progyny in the 2nd quarter valued at about $1,571,000.
-Finally, Squarepoint Ops LLC raised its holdings in Progyny by 98.9% in the 2nd quarter.
-Squarepoint Ops LLC now owns 71,984 shares of the company’s stock valued at $4,247,000 after buying an additional 35,790 shares during the period.
-85.61% of the stock is currently owned by hedge funds and other institutional investors.
+Large investors have recently bought and sold shares of the stock.
+Dark Forest Capital Management LP purchased a new position in shares of Progyny in the second quarter worth $32,000.
+Nisa Investment Advisors LLC purchased a new position in shares of Progyny in the second quarter worth $38,000.
+Harbor Investment Advisory LLC increased its stake in shares of Progyny by 67.7% in the third quarter.
+Harbor Investment Advisory LLC now owns 847 shares of the company’s stock worth $47,000 after acquiring an additional 342 shares during the period.
+Atticus Wealth Management LLC acquired a new stake in shares of Progyny in the third quarter worth $47,000.
+Finally, Moors & Cabot Inc. acquired a new stake in shares of Progyny in the third quarter worth $65,000.
+90.52% of the stock is owned by institutional investors.

 About Progyny